18argon/sample-data/README.md

 * browser: [http://elastic:changeme@localhost:9200/contacts/_search?pretty=true&q=\*:\*](http://elastic:changeme@localhost:9200/contacts/_search?pretty=true&q=*:*)
 * curl: `curl elastic:changeme@localhost:9200/contacts/_search\?pretty\=true\&q\=\*:\*`

+This build monkey-patches the ES start script `es-docker` since no facilities are provided to initialize ES with data. `es-docker` will contain a line `(/seed-data/data-load.sh &)` which spawns a process that sleeps for 60s, checks if the `contacts` index exists, and if not, index the contacts data.

 **NOTE**: As of ES 5, [site plugins are no longer supported](https://www.elastic.co/blog/running-site-plugins-with-elasticsearch-5-0).
 This means that the very useful `head`, `kopf`, `marvel` plugins cannot run in ES 5; the x-pack `monitoring` replacement for `marvel` is installed but requires a kibana deployment pointing at this container to display the dashboards.
+IOW: there is no web ui for this ES container.

 #### Mongo: docker/mongo